Tutorial: Configure a virtual network gateway for ExpressRoute using PowerShell

 $vnet = Get-AzVirtualNetwork -Name $VNetName -ResourceGroupName $RG

 Add a gateway subnet to your Virtual Network.
 The gateway subnet must be named "GatewaySubnet".
-You should create a gateway subnet that is /27 or larger (/26, /25, etc.).
+The gateway subnet has to be /27 or larger (/26, /25, and so on).

 Add-AzVirtualNetworkSubnetConfig -Name GatewaySubnet -VirtualNetwork $vnet -AddressPrefix 192.168.200.0/26

 $vnet = Set-AzVirtualNetwork -VirtualNetwork $vnet